 Fall Gardening Tips

-The harvesting season is upon us.
+The harvesting season is upon us and these fall gardening tips will help you on your way.
 We’re finally reaping the delicious rewards of our (sometimes back breaking) labor.
 So now what?
-I love Fall gardening and how it can set you up for Spring planting!
+I love fall gardening and how it can set you up for spring planting!
 Below are 10 helpful Fall Gardening Tips.

 1. Clean up the Garden